templative/templative/README.md

 - `templative produce`
 - `templative upload`
 - `templative playground`
+- `templative printout frontback`

-Now you have a board game complete with a rules document, a potion deck, a package in Tabletop Playground, and a listing on the GameCrafter ready for printing.
+Now you have a board game complete with a rules document, a potion deck, a package in Tabletop Playground, a listing on the GameCrafter ready for purchase, and a pdf ready for print-and-play.
+It's that powerful.

 Use `templative --help` for more info.